Ola Electric vs Ather Energy – What’s the difference? | Stock Market

 • Small EV Car: Targeting mass urban mobility markets.

 Most importantly in future, just like Ola Electric puts its cells in Ola Electric Vehicles… Ola Electric has the unique advantage of deploying its EVs directly into its sister company Ola Cabs business — bike-taxis, autorickshaws, and cars — giving it an immediate customer base and revenue channel that no other Auto-maker in India possesses.
+Making Ola Electric a 100% vertically integrated company.

 Strategic Differentiation